 August 2009 “Agile Evolution”

 Jeff Patton and David Hussman organized an “Agile Evolution” meeting before Agile 2009 in Chicago.
-Jeff invited a number of Agile and UX thought-leaders, including Alan Cooper, Desiree Sy, Jared Spool and Lane Halley, who later become active participants in Balanced Team.
+Jeff invited a number of Agile and UX thought-leaders, including Alan Cooper, Desiree Sy, Jared Spool and Lane Goldstone, who later become active participants in Balanced Team.

 Genesis of the first Agile UX retreat

-Jeff Patton introduced Lane Halley to Anders Ramsay.
+Jeff Patton introduced Lane Goldstone to Anders Ramsay.
 They started to hang out together and spend a lot of time talking about how to blend agile and UX.
 Lane and Anders wanted to see the two communities communicate better, and include other disciplines as well.
 They decided the best way to advance this mission was to bring together like-minded people in a retreat format and see what happened.
 Lane reached out to Alan Cooper to host the first event and we were off and running!

 January 2010 “Agile UX Retreat” in San Francisco CA